 We all have worked with difficult people.
 Yet, at least in my experience, none have been as difficult, uncompromising or frustrating than my own daughters during their toddler years.
 If you and your little one can come out of the terrible twos or the wicked threenager years relatively unscathed, you can work make it work with even the toughest adults.

 There’s no problem you can’t solve

 Here’s a truth: when you’re dealing with babies, toddlers and kids of all ages during a pandemic or not, things don’t always go as smoothly as we hope.
 Accidents are frequent as are otherwise well-intentioned surprises and unfortunate mishaps.
 Your kiddo interrupts you during another business call, the backyard activity set you ordered gets stuck in transit and so much more.
 No matter what goes wrong, you quickly think up a way to fix the problem or de-escalate the situation.

 You’re cool as a cucumber in times of crisis

 There always seems to be a crisis at work – real or imagined – which is why companies are looking for people who are good under fire.
 That’s you.
 Sure, you can solve just about any problem, but you bring the perspective needed to keep things in check.
 Plus, with a clear head you can zero in on the very things that need to get done.

 You’re innovative and creative

 The “it” quality many employers are looking for today is your ability to think outside the box.
-Good thing because that’s exactly what you need to do as a mama.
+Good thing because that’s exactly what you do as a parent.
 Your little people are constantly testing you with new problems and you have to respond with new solutions.
 Many times you have to come up with solutions to things that aren’t really problems at all they just appear to be to your kid.
 For all of it, you have to push your thinking beyond its usual limits and try new things – sometimes, many all at the same time.

 You’ve got strong leadership and management skills